maassen/avr-netino/hardware/avrnetio/Readme.txt

    Auto-Reset feature (see Hardware mods below)
 2) arduino-0022 (or later) from [3]
 3) avr isp programmer to burn the boot-loader
+4) optional:  Add-on for AVR-NET-IO (Art.Nr.
+810 112) from Pollin [2]

 Then install this software in the arduino installation directory or in your sketchbook directory.
 You'll get hardware/avrnetio with the core and boot-loaders.
 In libraries you'll get patched versions of some libs by overwriting (!) the original ones.

-If you install from the repository (not the zip files), you must link/copy/move board_avrnetio.def to board.def in hardware/avrnetio/cores/avrnetio.
-To compile the boot-loader in hardware/avrnetio/bootloaders/atmega make atmega32 atmega644p
+If you install from the repository (not the zip files), you must compile the boot-loader in hardware/avrnetio/bootloaders/atmega or hardware/avrnetio/bootloaders/optiboot:
+> make -f ../atmega/Makefile anio
+Append your boad description from bootloader:
+> cat *.boards.txt >> ../../boards.txt

 Now start your Arduino IDE.
 You should find two new entries "AVR-NET-IO w/ ATmega32" and "AVR-NET-IO w/ ATmega32" in Tools->Board.
 Select the one you have.
-Connect your isp programmer to the board and select Tools->Burn Bootlader->[your ISP] to burn the boot-loader.
+Connect your isp programmer to the board and select Tools->Programmer->[your ISP] and Tools->Burn Bootlader to burn the boot-loader.

 Open an example, connect the serial port to your computer and download the sketch - Have Fun.